abinit/abipy_book/abipy_book/flows.md

 Restarting jobs is one of the typical problem encountered in ab-initio calculations and restarting a `RelaxTask` requires a different logic from e.g. restarting a `ScfTask`.
-In the case of a `ScfTask` we only need to use the output WFK (DEN) of the previous execution as input of the restarted job while a `RelaxTask` must also re-use the (unconverged) final structure of the previous job to be effective and avoid a possibly infinite loop.
+In the case of a `ScfTask` we only need to use the output WFK (DEN) of the previous execution as input of the restarted job while a `RelaxTask` must also reuse the (unconverged) final structure of the previous job to be effective and avoid a possibly infinite loop.
 In a nutshell, when you are using a particular `Task/Work` class you are telling AbiPy how to handle possible problems at run-time and you are also specifying the actions that should be performed